BALcorp/msp-data-generator/README.md

  - a list of bookings (bookings-out), with colliding bookings (on the check in and out dates) removed.

 Please place in src/main/resources:
- - a users-in.json with a list of users (~100) conformed to the User dto.
+ - a users-in.json with a list of users (~100) conform to the User and Bookmark dtos.
- - a products-in.json with a list of products (~30) conformed to the User dto.
+ - a products-in.json with a list of products (~30) conform to the Product and Evaluation dtos.

 With the current repartition of values in the possibleDuration array in ValueGenerator, I suggest these values in the MainApp :